Looking Glass Falls

 Set just off highway US 276 between the Blue Ridge Parkway and Brevard, a tall, spilling waterfall cascades in a single, stunning, perfect drop from a towering cliff.

 Looking Glass Falls is one of North Carolina’s most popular waterfalls, given its easy, roadside access and classic waterfall beauty.
 US 276 is a gorgeous drive, well-loved for its winding meanders through the Pisgah National Forest and access to the area’s most popular attractions, including Sliding Rock, Moore Cove Falls, Pink Beds and the Cradle of Forestry.
-If you’re adventuring in the Brevard area south of Asheville, there’s a good chance you’ll pass Looking Glass Falls – and it’s absolutely worth a visit.
+If you’re adventuring in the Brevard area south of Asheville, there’s a good chance you’ll pass this waterfall – and it’s absolutely worth a visit.

 Looking Glass Falls NC: the adventure